-- Defines "mass shooting" and "school shooting" for the first time in federal law - Directs the Department of Education, in consultation with the Departments of Justice and Health and Human Services, to annually report on indicators of school safety for school shootings that occur. - This includes statistics on school shootings, such as the number of shootings, the number of people killed, demographics of shooters and victims, the motivation of shooters, types of firearms and ammunition used, how the firearm was acquired, and more - Directs the Department of Education to collect the safety and prevention protocols in place at a school at the time of the shooting, such as information on the building designs, and communication and response plans.
+- Defines "mass shooting" and "school shooting" for the first time in federal law. - Directs the Department of Education, in consultation with the Departments of Justice and Health and Human Services, to annually report on indicators of school safety for school shootings that occur. - This includes statistics on school shootings, such as the number of shootings, the number of people killed, demographics of shooters and victims, the motivation of shooters, types of firearms and ammunition used, how the firearm was acquired, and more. - Directs the Department of Education to collect the safety and prevention protocols in place at a school at the time of the shooting, such as information on the building designs, and communication and response plans.

-Endorsed by: Everytown for Gun Safety, Moms Demand Action for Gun Sense, National Education Association, American Federation of Teachers, Council of Great City Schools, National PTA, and Newtown Action Alliance.
+The legislation is endorsed by: Everytown for Gun Safety, Moms Demand Action for Gun Sense in America, Council on Great City Schools, Sandy Hook Promise, School Social Work Association, National Association of School Psychologists, National Association of Secondary School Principals, National Parent Teacher Association, and National Education Association.